xdissent/monowave-eagle/README.rst

 own from scratch to eliminate all the guesswork involved with using the default Eagle libraries.
-In addition to providing a consistency that helps us sleep better at night, these libraries contain devices compatible with other parts of this package, like SPICE simulation and the BOM manager.
+In addition to providing a consistency that helps us sleep better at night, these libraries contain devices compatible with other parts of this package, like SPICE simulation and the (forthcoming) BOM manager.

 SPICE Simulation
 ----------------